OuhscBbmc/redcap-manual-v1/check/testing.md

 _Testing a public survey_

-* Public surveys can be distributed from REDCap email or through an OU email with an embedded link.
+* Public surveys can be distributed from the REDCap email system or through an OU email with an embedded link.
   The tester's email address is required.
 * If there is a paper survey, send selected individuals a copy and have them check to see if it matches what they see in REDCap.
   Other testers can test the survey without using the paper survey.

 _Testing data collection forms that are not surveys_

-* Testing data collection forms in REDCap (i.e., it is not a public survey), will need to be done by individuals within your group or by individuals who will have temporary access to the project for testing only.
-They will need to be removed from the project prior to pushing the project to production and prior to collecting data collection.
+* Testing data collection forms used only within REDCap (i.e., it is not a public survey) will need to be done by individuals within your group or by individuals who will have temporary access to the project for testing only.
+They will need to be removed from the project prior to pushing the project to production and prior to starting actual data collection.

 ### Have at least one other person who is familiar with the study or investigation check whether the REDCap project matches any printed documents, like IRB protocols and approved procedures.   {#sec-check-testing-others-printed}